fullstorydev/fullstory-node-sdk/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/fullstorydev/fullstory-node-sdk/tree/main.svg?style=svg&circle-token=ff82bccfd4023cd504f7b59ec5bd537bc875ec79)](https://dl.circleci.com/status-badge/redirect/gh/fullstorydev/fullstory-node-sdk/tree/main)

-> This package is in beta preview.
-It may contain breaking changes without notice, do not use in production.

 The Official FullStory server API client SDK for NodeJS.
 The SDK is designed for easy usage to make server-to-server HTTP API requests.
 For more information visit our [developer site](https://developer.fullstory.com/server/v2/getting-started/).

 To use our in-browser module, we also provide a [FullStory browser SDK](https://www.npmjs.com/package/@fullstory/browser).